adampridmore/vat-roadmap/source/documentation/index.md

 ## Who we are

-We are the Software Developer Collaboration Team (SDST), made up of two teams.
+We are the Software Developer Collaboration Team, made up of two further teams:

-Our **Software Developer Support Team** (SDST) provides technical information and support to third party software developers including producing this roadmap.
+Our **Software Developer Support Team** (SDST) provides technical information and support to software developers.

 Our **Digital Relationship Management** (DRM) team provides dedicated account management to developers and developer representative bodies.